 Organizations and management are primary because the "administrative state", as itís often called, has arrived.
 The administrative state is an organizational structure (predominately, networks that connect government agencies with corporations and other institutions and groupings), a corresponding set of management processes, and a specific type of personnel (namely, specialists in all relevant areas).
-The structures, processes, and personnel of the administrative state have marginalized the structures, processes, and personnel of traditional governance.
+The structures, processes, and personnel of the administrative state have marginalized the structures, processes, and personnel of traditional political governance.
 This is to say, the administrative state has eroded the significance of political parties, elections, elected officials (presidents, governors, mayors, and legislators), as well as courts.

 For certain, we should be concerned about who lives in the governorís mansion, sits on the mayorís seat, and calls the White House home.
 And, undoubtedly, reforming campaign financing laws and having qualified individuals in the courts can lead to some betterment.
 But of much greater significance in the administrative state are government departments, agencies, port authorities, regional transportation authorities, school districts, and the like.